50 restaurant conversation questions

 What foods do you eat with your hands?

-What is your favourite place to “eat out”?
+What is your favorite place to “eat out”?

 What do you call the person who cooks food in a restaurant?